julien-blanchard/Loulou/README.md

 3. Name your *markdown* articles as follows: `YYMMDD_name_of_the_article.md`

-Now run the `main.py` file and you'll see two new directories at the root of your project:
+Before you run the `main.py` file, you'll need two new directories at the root of your project:

 *  `data`
-*  `build` (this is your website!)
+*  `build` (this is where your website will magically appear!)

+`mkdir build data`

 # Customising Loulou